ralphwetzel/theonionpack/README.md

 ![image](documentation/toptray.png)

-This icon provides a context menu ... to monitor your Tor relay, to control it & to define some optional parameters for The Onino Pack:
+This icon provides a context menu ... to monitor your Tor relay, to control it & to define some optional parameters for The Onion Pack:

 ![image](documentation/topcontextmenu.png)